Skip to content

 The cost is also influenced by how soon you want to be covered after making a claim and how long you want the cover to last.

-How can I lower the cost of my mortgage protection insurance?
+How can I lower my mortgage protection insurance costs?

-There are a few things you can do to reduce the amount you pay for mortgage cover insurance.
+There are a few things you can do to reduce the amount you pay for mortgage protection cover.

 Check your employer’s sick pay